divtiply/scrapy-rotating-proxies-ng/README.rst

     # myproject/policy.py
     from rotating_proxies.policy import BanDetectionPolicy

     class MyPolicy(BanDetectionPolicy):
         def response_is_ban(self, request, response):
             # use default rules, but also consider HTTP 200 responses
             # a ban if there is 'captcha' word in response body.
             ban = super().response_is_ban(request, response)
-            ban = ban or b'captcha' in response.body return ban
+            ban = ban or b"captcha" in response.body
+            return ban

         def exception_is_ban(self, request, exception):